 Theorem 5.
-Let P be a set of points in the plane.
+Let P be a set of sites in the plane.
 Then

-- 1. Three sites $p_1, p_2, p_3 \in P$ are vertices of the same face of the Delaunay graph of P iff the circle through p_1, p_2, p_3 contains no sites of P in its interior - 2.
+- 1. Three or more sites $p_1, \ldots, p\ell \in P$ are vertices of the same face of the Delaunay graph of P iff the circle through p_1, \ldots, p_l contains no site of P in its interior - 2.
 Two sites $p_1, p_2 \in P$ form an edge of the Delaunay graph of P iff there is a circle that has p_1 and p_2 on its boundary and contains no other sites of P

-Proof: By Theorem 2 (1), we know that a point q is a vertex of Vor(P) iff its largest empty circle $C_p(q)$ contains three or more sites on its boundary.
-Since Voronoi points become faces in the Delaunay triangulation, this translates to Property (1) of the theorem by duality.
+Proof: By Theorem 3 (1), we know that a point q is a vertex of Vor(P) iff its largest empty circle $C_p(q)$ contains three or more sites on its boundary.
+Since Voronoi vertices become faces in the Delaunay triangulation, this translates to part (1) of the theorem statement.

-By Theorem 2 (2), we also know that the bisector between sites p_1 and p_2 defines an edge of Vor(P) iff there is a point q on the bisector such that there is a circle with p_1 and p_2 on its boundary but containing no other sites.
-Since Voronoi edges associated with bisectors between p_1 and p_2 become Delaunay edges connecting p_1 and p_2 , this translates to Property (2) of the theorem.
+By Theorem 3 (2), we also know that the bisector between sites p_1 and p_2 defines an edge of Vor(P) iff there is a point q on the bisector such that there is a circle with p_1 and p_2 on its boundary but containing no other sites.
+Since Voronoi edges associated with bisectors between p_1 and p_2 become Delaunay edges connecting p_1 and p_2 , this translates to part (2) of the theorem statement.

 Theorem 6.
-Three sites in P form a Delaunay triangle if and only if no other site of P lies in the closed circumcircle defined by the points.
+Three sites in P form a Delaunay triangle if and only if no other site of P lies in the closed circumcircle defined by the three sites.

 Proof: Consider three sites $p_1, p_2, p_3 \in P$.
-By Theorem 5 (1) they are the only sites on the same face of the Delaunay graph iff the closed circle through p_1, p_2, p_3 contains no other sites in P. If only these three sites are on the same face, then clearly all edges exist between them, and so they form a Delaunay triangle.
+By Theorem 5 (1) they are the only sites on the same face of the Delaunay graph iff the closed circle through p_1, p_2, p_3 contains no other site in P. If only these three sites are on the same face, then clearly all edges exist between them, and so they form a Delaunay triangle.